jonathanhogg/flitter/docs/canvas3d.md

 Within a render group, all instances of specific models are dispatched to the GPU in one call, with per-instance data providing the specific transformation matrix and [material properties](#materials).
-Instances that have no transparency or translucency are sorted from front-to-back before being dispatched so that early depth-testing can discard fragments of occluded instances.
-This is done for each model in turn.
+For each model, any instances that have no transparency or translucency are sorted from front-to-back before being dispatched.
+This allows the OpenGL early depth-testing to immediately discard fragments of objects that are hidden by a nearer object.

 After non-transparent instances have been dispatched, all instances with translucency are collected together and rendered in back-to-front